csanders98/project-ng/README.md

+# About the project

+The main purpose of this assignment is to implement an online portal providing Virginians with key services without the need of a DMV employee.
+By using blockchain technology, a customer can use their unique id to transact smart contracts and provide consensus in the data blocks.

+## Project Directory
+- Blockchain: the solidity code and contracts
+- Frontend: Contains the typescript and html for the UI

+# Truffle Commands
-  Compile:                      truffle compile
+- Compile:                      truffle compile
-  Migrate:                      truffle migrate
+- Migrate:                      truffle migrate
-  Test contracts:               truffle test
+- Test contracts:               truffle test
-  Test Angular components:      ng test
+- Test Angular components:      ng test
-  Test End-to-End:              ng e2e
+- Test End-to-End:              ng e2e
-  Run Dev server:               ng serve
+- Run Dev server:               ng serve
-  Build for production:         ng build --prod
+- Build for production:         ng build --prod
-  Build for production and Aot: ng build --prod --aot
+- Build for production and Aot: ng build --prod --aot

-  To set up:
+# To set up:

 1. Download Ganache and quickstart a server
 2. Download Metamask in google browser as an ethereum wallet